Relief: Receiving an Autism Diagnosis as an Adult

 It turns out there are a lot of us who have survived decades without the skill sets we require, without having our needs addressed, without the proper vocabulary to describe what is happening in our brains and bodies, and without knowing why the world feels so much like an alien planet.
 But I am one of the lucky ones.
 I know now.
 I can adapt to my needs, face my challenges, and enjoy my gifts.
 I even get to share my experiences and educate others about what it is like to process the world through a unique filter.
 I am part of an incredibly supportive and loving community that we call the spectrum.
 And it is a relief.
 Being able to love yourself for exactly who you are is a relief.
 Having others love you for it too is an even bigger relief.

 I am a woman.
 I am an adult.
 I am autistic.
 And I am PROUD!

 BECCA LORY, CAS was diagnosed with Asperger syndrome as an adult and has since become an active advocate for individuals on the autism spectrum.
 Along with multiple published articles, Ms. Lory speaks publicly about being on the autism spectrum in order to spread awareness, understanding, and encourage self-advocacy.
-Ms. Lory is developing and teaching improvisational workshops in order to assist adults with the practice of independent living skills and is a proud member of the GRASP Board of Directors.
+Ms. Lory is developing and teaching improvisational workshops in order to assist adults with the practice of independent living skills.

 Becca’s piece originally appeared on The Mighty.org at, http://themighty.com/2016/04/receiving-an-autism-diagnosis-in-my-30s/